Group knowledge and individual introspection: Knowledge operators and possibility relations

 \section{Knowledge operators and possibility relations}

-Fix a non-empty, finite set of states of the world $\Omega$ and a finite set of agents $I = \{1, 2, \dots, N\}$, with $N \geq 2$.
-Subsets of $\Omega$ are called events.
-Agents' knowledge about events can be represented by knowledge operators (Subsection \ref{subsec:KOperators}) or possibility relations (Subsection \ref{subsec:PRelations}).
-I confine myself to the case in which the two representations are equivalent (Subsection \ref{subsec:Duality}).
+The basic components of our model are: a non-empty and finite set of states of the world $\Omega$; a finite set of agents $I = \{1, 2, \dots, N\}$, with $N \geq 2$; knowledge operators (Subsection \ref{subsec:KOperators}); and possibility relations (Subsection \ref{subsec:PRelations}).
+Knowledge operators and possibility relations represent agents' knowledge about events in $\Omega$.
+We confine our analysis to the case in which the two representations are equivalent (Subsection \ref{subsec:Duality}).
+Most of the material in this section is standard and taken from the literature on interactive epistemology---see, among many others, \cite{aumann1999interactive1}, \cite{morris1996logic}, \cite{rubinstein1998Book}, and \cite{Samet-Ignoring}.
+The only novelty here is the left $n$-ary trace introduced in Subsection \ref{subsec:PRelations}.